-Landlord Jeremy Lee – also judged national Landlord of the Year – said he was ‘very excited’ to win both awards from the Good Pub Guide 2012.
+Landlord Jeremy Lee was also judged national Landlord of the Year.
+He said he was ‘very excited’ to win both awards from the Good Pub Guide 2012.

-He admitted: ‘It’s not great timing, as we’re shut from October 10, but we had no idea we were going to get these awards.
+He admitted: ‘It’s not great timing, as we’re shut from October 10.
+We had no idea we were going to get these awards.
 We’ll lose some short-term trade, definitely, but in the longer term it’s a nice bonus.

 ‘We’ll be able to reopen with these awards under our belt, as recognition of what we’ve done for the last two years.’